Our Lady of Guadalupe in Extremadura: Pilgrimage

 Pilgrims began arriving in 1326, and in 1340, King Alfonso XI took a personal interest in the shrine's development, and had a Hieronymite monastery built there, attributing his victory over the Moors at the Battle of Río Salado to the Virgin's intercession.
 By 1386, copies of the statue were venerated in satellite chapels.
 Our Lady of Guadalupe, along with Santiago de Compostela and Nuestra Señora del Pilar, became rallying points for the Christian Spaniards in their reconquista of the Iberian Peninsula.

-It was at the monastery that the monarchs Isabelle I of Castile and Ferdinand II of Aragon signed documents that authorized the first voyage of Christopher Columbus to the Americas in 1492.
+It was at the monastery that the monarchs Isabella I of Castile and Ferdinand II of Aragon signed documents that authorized the first voyage of Christopher Columbus to the Americas in 1492.
 Due to the royal prerogatives granted by the two Catholic Monarchs and their successors, the monastery of Guadalupe became one of the wealthiest ecclesiastical establishments in the country.
 Upon his return, Columbus went to the monastery to give thanks to God for a safe voyage.

 The Monastery of Our Lady of Guadalupe was declared a UNESCO World Heritage Site in 1993.